Book: Trump said of virus, ‘I wanted to always play it down’

 The Washington Post, where Woodward serves as associate editor, reported excerpts of the book, “Rage” on Wednesday, as did CNN.
 The book also covers race relations, diplomacy with North Korea and a range of other issues that have arisen during the past two years.

-The book is based in part on 18 interviews that Woodward conducted with Trump between December and July.
+The book is based in part on 18 interviews that Woodward conducted with Trump between December and July. he book is an unwelcome return to focus on Trump’s handling of the pandemic just as he is trying to project the virus as under control and eager to see a return to normal activity leading up to the Nov.
+3 presidential election.

 “Trump never did seem willing to fully mobilize the federal government and continually seemed to push problems off on the states,” Woodward writes.
 “There was no real management theory of the case or how to organize a massive enterprise to deal with one of the most complex emergencies the United States had ever faced.”